Comparing NBN Internet with DSL, Cable, and Satellite Options

 If you live regionally or remotely, satellite might be a familiar name.
 It can be slower and impacted by weather, but it’s practically the only option when you’re outside the reach of terrestrial line services and tech.

-How Do These Options Stack Against the NBN?
+How Do These Stack Against the NBN Options?

-When deciding on whether the NBN is your best bet, it helps to look at different factors—from speed and reliability to cost and availability (although we’re skipping the specifics of pricing here for obvious reasons).
+When comparing the types of NBN options available, it helps to look at different factors, from speed and reliability to cost and availability (although we’re skipping the specifics of pricing here for obvious reasons).

 • Speed: While some DSL and cable options might match or beat lower NBN speed tiers, the NBN’s higher tiers often provide better consistency at higher speeds.